 - The rankings of the categories should be e off importance because if the ranking does not matter then and the frequency generated from this data will not be relevant.

-Following are the steps to be followed to use Pareto analysis to solve a problem:
+Following are the steps to be followed to solve a problem:

 #1.
 Identification of problem

 Identification of the problem is the most important and first step in solving any problem.
 There maybe one problem there may be multiple problems present at a time that needs to be registered and return out so that they can be addressed.